kissplugins/KISS-faqs/README.md

 When you **edit** or **create** a FAQ, the plugin shows you the **post ID** just below the title, making it easy to know which ID to place in the shortcode.

+### Description

+**Hypercart FAQs with Schema** is a lightweight WordPress plugin that lets you create and manage FAQs using a custom post type (`hypercart_faq`).
+The plugin integrates seamlessly with the WordPress editor — the post title becomes the FAQ question, and the post content becomes the answer.

+Display FAQs with the `[KISSFAQ]` shortcode, optionally using collapsible behavior.
+It also outputs valid JSON-LD FAQPage schema to enhance your SEO and improve visibility in search engine results.

 ### Key Features

 - Collapsible FAQs that **toggle** when clicked (Safari-friendly).